albertintech/apai/docs/congress/cmf/fema/what-changes-for-voters.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## What Changes for Voters

-### Published March 2026

-Based on Rev 5.3 of the Federal Elections Modernization Act

 ---

 ## Overview

-This document describes what voting for Congress looks like under the Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act."
+This document describes what voting for Congress looks like under the Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act."
 The goal is simple: you should be able to picture Election Day before reading any policy details.

 ---